sjb3d/caldera/README.md

   * Automatic memory allocation of temporary buffers and images
   * Automatic placement of barriers and layout transitions
 * Various helpers to cache Vulkan objects, with live reload of shaders
+  * Supported for vertex/fragment/compute but not yet for ray tracing pipeline shaders
 * Asynchronous loading of static buffers and images from the CPU

 ## Test Apps

-Shaders are currently built using and glslangValidator (using [make for windows](http://gnuwin32.sourceforge.net/packages/make.htm) and the (LunarG Vulkan SDK)[https://vulkan.lunarg.com/] on Windows).
+Shaders are currently built using make and [glslangValidator](https://github.com/KhronosGroup/glslang) (using [make for windows](http://gnuwin32.sourceforge.net/packages/make.htm) and the [LunarG Vulkan SDK](https://vulkan.lunarg.com/) on Windows).

 Test apps can be run using: